microsoft/mu_plus/MsCorePkg/MacAddressEmulationDxe/Readme.md

 1. Provide an implementation of MacAddressEmulationPlatformLib.

-2. Update the platform DSC/FDF to build and include the driver:
+2. Update the platform DSC/FDF to build and include the driver

 3. Update the platform FDF to include the driver in the ROM

+### Notes on platform implementation

+- `IsMacEmulationEnabled` and `PlatformMacEmulationEnable` are called during driver entrypoint.
+- `PlatformMacEmulationSnpCheck` is called during a callback at TPL_NOTIFY, so any code here must be aware of this restriction.
+It is not recommended to lower the TPL during this function if the network stack has already been started as some packets may be transmitted before the mac is programmed to the emulated address.